lightweight-component/data-service-ui/README.md

 - They enable rapid prototyping and iterative development.

 Overall, data services offer a powerful and flexible approach to building data-driven applications in Java.

+# The Server Side
+This is Front-end code.
+For the server side, please visit: https://github.com/lightweight-component/aj-data.